cessbub/cessbub/README.md

 # Hi there, I'm Cess! 👋

+_My heart beats for art, while my mind is wired for technology_

 Welcome to my GitHub profile!
 I'm passionate about bridging the gap between design and technology to create innovative solutions that positively impact communities and society as a whole.
 As a self-proclaimed tech nerd, I'm constantly exploring the exciting realms of UI/UX design and machine learning, with a keen interest in their applications in education, health, finance, and beyond.